uriel1998/agaetr/README.md

 ```
 #### Email

-Install [pup](https://github.com/EricChiang/pup), which may be as easy as `sudo apt install pup` on Debian/Ubuntu.

 Fill in the appropriate bits in `agaetr.ini`.
 The field `email_from` should be
 one valid email address, the field `email_to` may contain multiple addresses separated